mossgreen/mossgreen.github.io/_posts/2019-06-16-Java-Bean-VS-Spring-Bean.md

 ## Java Bean VS Spring Bean

-1. Java Bean is maintend by JVM, Spring bean is managed by Spring IOC.
+1. Spring bean is managed by Spring IOC, Java Bean is not.
 2. Java Bean is always serializeable, Spring Bean doesn't need to.
 3. Java Bean must have a default no-arg constructor, Spring Bean doesn't need to.
 4. A Java object can be a JavaBean, a POJO and a Spring bean all at the same time.